 Climate change poses risks to infrastructure throughout the state, so understanding and documenting its effects is key to informing resilient, climate-smart decision-making in the future.
 To this end, the New York State Climate Impacts Assessment is fortunate to have experts serving on the buildings technical workgroup to evaluate the ways climate change will affect the built environment statewide.

 The workgroup comprises a robust team of leaders, spearheaded by Dr. Nicholas Rajkovich and Laurie Schoeman.
-Rajkovich, an American Institute of Architects and Leadership in Energy and Environmental Design Accredited Professional, holds a Ph.D. in urban and regional planning from the University of Michigan and is an Associate Professor in the School of Architecture and Planning at SUNY Buffalo.
+Rajkovich, an American Institute of Architects and Leadership in Energy and Environmental Design Accredited Professional, holds a Ph.D. in urban and regional planning from the University of Michigan and is an associate professor in the School of Architecture and Planning at SUNY Buffalo.
 His research investigates the intersection between energy efficiency, renewable energy, and adaptation to climate change in buildings.

 Ms. Schoeman is a deeply committed national climate risk reduction leader.
 As a multi-sector intermediary, she is recognized for her keen ability to drive complex problems into tangible outputs that achieve climate safe housing, financial investment, environmental education, capacity building, and supportive public policy.
-She has led policy packages, programs, and initiatives across the nation to reduce climate risks to housing, infrastructure, and communities and increase community resiliency.
+She has led policy packages, programs, and initiatives across the nation to reduce climate risks to housing, infrastructure, and communities and increase community resilience.

 “Homes and structures across New York State are facing significant risk from a changing climate, which threatens to undermine the financial and physical sustainability, stability, health, and welfare of millions of New York’s households and local economies,” Ms. Schoeman stated on the need to understand climate change impacts on our built environment.
 Likewise, Dr. Rajkovich noted: “Our homes, businesses, and schools have all been designed for a climate that no longer exists.”